 Participants.
 The study was conducted in cooperation with XING Coaches (https://coaches.xing.com/), an online platform connecting coaches and clients in Germany, Austria, and Switzerland.
 Participants were 242 coaches (135 female, 107 male) between the ages of 28 and 80 years (M = 52.90 years, SD = 9.42) with coaching experience ranging from 1 to 50 years (M = 13.56 years, SD = 9.39).
 Most of the coaches (n = 198) had completed some form of coach training (see Supplemental Material A).
 As compensation, the coaches had the opportunity to get the early results via email; for this, they were instructed to send an email to our coaching research email address.

 Procedures and measures.
 The coaches were asked to fill out an online questionnaire hosted on LimeSurvey version 2.67.3, starting with providing informed consent.
 The aim and duration of the study, data privacy and anonymity, and the possibility to opt out at any time were explained.
-After the coaches provided their demographic information, including age, gender, coaching experience, and coach training, they were asked about client development factors and, subsequently, their empathy with regard to a typical coaching client.
-In other words, coaches were asked to fill out what they think clients usually think about self-development in coaching as well as how the coaches usually show empathy.
+After the coaches provided their demographic information, including age, gender, coaching experience, and coach training, they were asked about client change factors and, subsequently, their empathy with regard to a typical coaching client.
+In other words, coaches were asked to fill out what they think clients usually think about self-change in coaching as well as how the coaches usually show empathy.
 We decided to ask about the usual client, as we were interested in the norm and we were not able to assess whether the last client process was the best example of their usual coaching.

-Independent variable: The perceived importance of the client’s self-development.
-The perceived importance of the client’s self-development was measured by one item per development factor (change in self-awareness and goal-related change, including goal attainment as a coaching outcome) that was derived from the definitions mentioned in the Introduction (see Appendix A with correlations).
+Independent variable: The perceived importance of the client’s self-change.
+The perceived importance of the client’s self-change was measured by one item per change factor (change in self-awareness and goal-related change, including goal attainment as a coaching outcome) that was derived from the definitions mentioned in the Introduction (see Appendix A with correlations).
 All items were assessed on a 10-point Likert scale ranging from 0 (does not apply at all) to 9 (applies very well).
-To measure the coaches’ experience of their clients’ need for self-congruence as a self-development mechanism in more detail, the German translation of the basic psychological need scale (Deci & Ryan, 2000) was used (two items; α = .79: “My client wants to be him/herself in coaching” and “My client wants to freely express his/her own ideas and opinions in coaching”).
+To measure the coaches’ experience of their clients’ need for self-congruence as a self-change mechanism in more detail, the German translation of the basic psychological need scale (Deci & Ryan, 2000) was used (two items; α = .79: “My client wants to be him/herself in coaching” and “My client wants to freely express his/her own ideas and opinions in coaching”).
 The items were rated on a 5-point Likert scale of 1 (does not apply at all) to 5 (applies very well).
-As expected, coaches rated their client’s self-development and goal attainment high in importance, as coaching is about this change in self-development and goal attainment (see Appendix A).
+As expected, coaches rated their client’s self-change high in importance when looking at all means and standard deviations (see Appendix A).

 Dependent variable: Importance of empathy.
-The coaches were asked to rate the importance of empathy in coaching on a Likert scale ranging from 0 (not important at all) to 9 (extremely important).
+The coaches were asked to rate the importance of empathy in coaching on a Likert scale ranging from 0 (not important at all) to 9 (extremely important) (M = 8.27, SD = 1.40).
 Furthermore, in an open question afterward, the coaches were asked why they thought empathy was important for coaching (“Why do you think empathy is important for coaching?”).